allisonhorst/stats-illustrations/README.md

 This repo contains my #rstats, data science & stats illustrations shared on my twitter account (@allison_horst).

 All of this artwork is 100% available (and encouraged!) for open use by CC-BY license.
 That means: Hooray!
 I'm so happy that you want to share this artwork - especially if it helps when teaching R/rstats/stats.
-For most of the artwork you can just cite with "Artwork by @allison_horst".
-Please note some series where a different citation is requested (e.g. for collaborative projects).
-Click on the images below for the hi-res versions.
+For most of the artwork you can just cite with "Artwork by @allison_horst". **Please note some series where a different citation is requested (e.g. for collaborative projects).**

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ### Is the artwork useful for your teaching materials?
-Please consider donating to Data 4 Black Lives!
+Please consider donating to Indigenous Women Hike (founded by Jolie Varela)

 This artwork is available for free to anyone who wants to use it for your teaching, learning, presentations, and more.
-If you are a teacher and feel that your course benefits from the artwork, *and* you can do so without stress or burden, please consider a donation to **<a href="https://d4bl.org/">Data 4 Black Lives</a>**.
+If you are a teacher and feel that your course benefits from the artwork, *and* you can do so without stress or burden, please consider a donation to **<a href="https://www.instagram.com/indigenouswomenhike/?hl=en">Indigenous Women Hike</a>**.
+There are a number of ways to donate to Indigenous Women Hike, see options (including PayPal & Venmo) here: https://linktr.ee/iwh.

 # Recent additions